Beef stew

 Dried herbs: 1tbl thyme, 1tbl parsley / 1tsp cumin

 Heat the oil in a large, heavy-based casserole over a medium-high heat.
-Add the onions, carrots and celery and fry for 4–5 minutes, or until softened but not browned.
+Add the onions, carrots and celery and fry for 4–5

 Add the tomatoes, black pepper, bay leaves and thyme and cook, stirring regularly, for 3–4 minutes.